Aaron-Bopp/Obsidian-notes/SecondBrain/20 Entry/Journal.md

 [[The injustice of endurance]]
 ### 2021-05-14 12:34 am
 I'm so confused.
 My brain just feels in a fog.
 I feel like the fog is emotion.
 I feel the fog is emotion I don't understand?
 Or maybe the fog isn't emotion, maybe the fog is my brain trying to find it's way through emotion.
 I can't think straight.
 I can't discover the source of this feeling.
 Why am I happy?
 Why do I feel like I could talk to people now?
 What is it about the last five days that has allowed me to feel this way and how do I replicate it?
 It feels good I think.
 I feels like I'm making progress, or is this just what my body needs.
-Is it the isolation and rest that is making me feel again, or is it the exploration of [[my gender]]?
+Is it the isolation and rest that is making me feel again, or is it the exploration of my gender?
 Or is it the reflection on my past when I was happy.
 Or is it the validation of my friends saying they [[love]] me.

 [[What is my path to happiness]]?